 1. Initial Cost Plans: At the early stages of documentation a client might be presented with multiple design options.
 To assist our clients, we provide a preliminary construction cost estimate, enabling them to make the essential decision about the feasibility of the design, and the process following.

-2. Detailed Cost Report: Once the client has established the most preparatory aspects of their project, they need Development Application (DA) approval by council.
+2. Council Cost Reports: Once the client has established the most preparatory aspects of their project, they need Development Application (DA) approval by council.
 A DA submission requires a comprehensive collection of documents and reports.
-The Detailed Cost Report (link to DCR blogpost) prepared by a registered QS may be one of these requirements.
+The Council Cost Report (link to DCR blogpost) prepared by a registered QS may be one of these requirements.
 This is a construction cost estimate enabling the council to calculate their authority’s fees.